-An object that defines the particular ARKit features you enable in your session at a given time.
+An object that defines the particular ARKit features enabled in your session at a given time.

 - iOS 11.0+

-ARConfiguration defines a base class for the different options your AR experience can have.
+ARConfiguration defines a base class for the different options you can configure in your AR experience.
 You don't allocate

 ARConfiguration yourself; instead, you instantiate one of its subclasses.

 To implement the features of your AR experience, you create one of the following subclasses and run it on your session via

 run(with:).
 A session can run only one configuration at a time, so choose the one that best facilitates the desired AR experience.